ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 ## What is the OBOL Programmatic Incentives Program?

 OBOL Programmatic Incentives offer an opportunity for every staker to earn access to governance and ownership in the Obol Collective, by staking ETH on distributed validators.
-2.5% of the supply of OBOL Tokens will be rewarded to stakers in the first year.
+2.5% of the supply of OBOL Tokens will be rewarded to ETH stakers on Obol DVs in the first year.

 ## How do I participate in the OBOL Programmatic Incentives Program?